mhnarfth/netgroup/content/authors/Sarat Sasank Barla/_index.md

   - Researchers
 ---

-Sowmya is a Masters student in Computer Science at the University of Nebraska-Lincoln (UNL), with a strong focus on cybersecurity, machine learning, and network security.
-She is currently working on a Smart Grid Cyber Security project, aiming to protect energy infrastructure from cyber threats for the Smart Grid framework.
-Her research is supported by the  Nebraska Center for Energy Sciences Research (NCESR), in partnership with Nebraska Public Power District (NPPD), under the guidance of Dr. Byrav Ramamurthy.
-In addition to her research, Sowmya has gained valuable industry experience as a Software Engineer at Medtronic and a Software Development Intern at Election Systems & Software, where she contributed to Software development and automation.
+Sarat is a PhD student in Computer Science at the University of Nebraska-Lincoln (UNL).
+His research areas include Network traffic analysis, Machine Learning and network security.
+My research work is supported by the U.S. National Science Foundation, U.S. Department of Energy.